bdefore/protondb-i18n/README.md

 - Run `yarn run lint:json` to validate everything is alphabetized and formatted properly
 - Commit, push, and open a pull request!

 Any questions?
-Ask us on [Discord](https://discord.gg/uuwK9EV) You might want to let us know on there anyway that you're starting work so that we can add you to Known Active Translators below.
+Ask us on [Discord](https://discord.gg/uuwK9EV) You might want to let us know on there anyway that you're starting work so that we can add you to Known Active Translations below.

 ### Verify Your Changes